Beginning Birding Course

 Learn about common backyard birds, like this Cedar Waxwing by Donnie Simmons

-Classes will be from 8 AM until noon on four consecutive Saturdays, March 22nd to April 12th.
 We will spend approximately 90 minutes each day in a classroom and the rest of the time out on the refuge looking at birds.
+Each day of the course will focus different aspects of birding.

 In 1993, Dr. Meyer finally achieved his life’s dream of being paid to look at birds when he joined the faculty of Austin College.
 He has birded both coasts of the U.S. extensively and now has spent a quarter century birding in Texas and Oklahoma.
 The proximity of Austin College to Hagerman NWR has made research on prairie birds easy and convenient and he has been studying song learning and singing in Painted Buntings for over a decade.
 Dr. Meyer is also a sought after speaker for Master Naturalist groups and a frequent speaker at the Friends of Hagerman NWR second Saturday programs.